Ken Buck: Debt ceiling

 In April 2023, Buck was one of only four Republican representatives who voted against the proposed Limit, Save, Grow Act, which raised the debt ceiling while at the same time providing for cuts to non-mandatory spending; he explained in a subsequent Washington Times op-ed that "[i]f this plan with modest spending reductions is the best the GOP can provide, Americans could be forgiven for wondering what the point of a Republican majority in the House is."

 Later the same year, Buck was also among the 71 Republicans who voted against the Fiscal Responsibility Act of 2023.

 Removal of Speaker McCarthy

 On October 3, 2023, Buck was one of eight Republicans who voted to remove Kevin McCarthy as Speaker of the House; he cited McCarthy's broken promises on spending negotiations as the main reason for his vote.

 He also was one of 20 Republicans to support a candidate other than Jim Jordan on the first ballot of the October 2023 Speaker vote, as he was concerned about Jordan's stance on the January 6 United States Capitol attack and his denial about the results of the 2020 presidential election.

+Expulsion of George Santos

+On November 17, 2023, after a report from the House Ethics Committee, Buck announced his support of expelling Representative George Santos from Congress.
+Buck voted to expel Santos on December 1, 2023.